WrestleMania 33: Background

-WrestleMania is considered WWE's flagship pay-per-view (PPV) and WWE Network event, having first been held in 1985.
+WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
+It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 The event has been described as the Super Bowl of sports entertainment.
-WrestleMania 33 was scheduled to be held on April 2, 2017, at Camping World Stadium in Orlando, Florida.
-The event featured wrestlers from the Raw and SmackDown brands, following the reintroduction of the brand split in July 2016.
+Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
+Announced on March 8, 2016, WrestleMania 33 was scheduled to be held on April 2, 2017, at Camping World Stadium in Orlando, Florida.
+The event featured wrestlers from the Raw and SmackDown brand divisions, following the reintroduction of the brand split in July 2016.
 It was the first WrestleMania to feature the Universal Championship, following its introduction on Raw in July 2016 after the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE Championship.
 It was also the first WrestleMania to feature the SmackDown Women's Championship and new WWE Cruiserweight Championship.

 The event was the third to be held in the state of Florida, after XXIV (at the same venue) and XXVIII.
 Tickets went on sale on November 18, 2016, with individual tickets costing $38 to $2,130.
 On October 31, 2016, traveling packages with accommodation ranging from $950 to $5,900 per person were sold.
 A two-hour Kickoff pre-show preceded the main show, with the second hour broadcast simultaneously on USA Network.
 On February 20, 2017, The New Day (Big E, Kofi Kingston, and Xavier Woods) of WWE's Raw brand were confirmed to be the hosts of WrestleMania 33.

 The four official theme songs for the event were "Greenlight" (by Pitbull feat.
 Flo Rida and LunchMoney Lewis), "Like a Champion" (by Danger Twins), "Flame" (by Tinashe), and "Am I Savage?" (by Metallica).
 At the event, Pitbull performed "Options" with Stephen Marley before performing "Greenlight" with Flo Rida and LunchMoney Lewis.
 American singer Tinashe performed "America the Beautiful" to kick off WrestleMania 33.
 The pre-show was broadcast on the WWE Network, WWE.com, Facebook, Google+, Pinterest, and YouTube, with USA Network joining the live coverage for the second hour.